sandhyaparna/Data-Science/Statistics/Hypothesis Testing.md

 * T-Test on two independent samples: 1 Categorical var with 2 categories, 1 Quantitative variable
 * T-test on two paired samples: 1 Categorical var with 2 categories i.e Before and After, 1 Quantitative variable
 * One-way ANOVA: 1 Categorical var with 2+ categories, 1 Quantitative variable
-* Factorial ANOVA: 2 or more Categorical vars with 2 or more categories, 1 Quantitative variable
+* Factorial ANOVA (2-way, 3-way etc.): 2 or more Categorical vars & interaction between the 2, with 2 or more categories, 1 Quantitative variable
 * Multiple ANOVAs: 1 Categorical var with 2 or more categories, 2 or more Quantitative variables
 * MANOVA: 2 or more Categorical vars with 2 or more categories, 2 or more Quantitative variables